 Mr. Gonzalo de Losada reports

-During the first quarter of the year, a total of 2,913 troy ounces of gold were produced at the Cisneros mining operation.
-An average of 388 tons per day, with a recovery of gold to concentrate of 96.3 per cent, were processed during the period.
+During its first year of operations, from January to December 2019, 12,192 ounces of gold were produced at the Cisneros mining operation.
+An average of 475 tonnes were processed per day with a 93.8% average recovery during the period.

-Readers should be cautioned that the corporation's decision to move forward with the construction and production of the Cisneros mine is not based on the results of any prefeasibility study or feasibility study of mineral resources demonstrating economic or technical viability.
-Readers are referred to the Cisneros report for details on independently verified mineral resources on the Cisneros project.
-Since 2013, the corporation has undertaken exploration and development activities.
-After taking into consideration various factors, including, but not limited to: the exploration and development results to date; technical information developed internally; the availability of financing; and the low starting costs, as estimated internally by the corporation's management, the corporation is of the view that the establishment of mineral reserves and the commissioning of a prefeasibility study or feasibility study at this stage is not necessary, and that the most responsible utilization of the corporation's resources is to proceed with the development and construction of the mine.
-Readers are cautioned that due to the lack of a prefeasibility study or feasibility study, there is increased uncertainty and higher risk of economic and technical failure associated with the corporation's decision.
-In particular, there is additional risk that mineral grades will be lower than expected and construction or continuing mining operations will be more difficult or more expensive than management expected.
-Production and economic variables may vary considerably due to the absence of a detailed economic and technical analysis in accordance with National Instrument 43-101.
-Project failure may materially adversely impact the corporation's: future profitability; ability to repay existing loans; and overall ability to continue as a going concern.
+Readers should be cautioned that the Corporation's decision to move forward with the construction and production of the Cisnero Mine is not based on the results of any pre-feasibility study or feasibility study of mineral resources demonstrating economic or technical viability.
+Readers are referred to the Cisneros Report for details on independently verified mineral resources on the Cisneros Project.
+Since 2013, the Corporation has undertaken exploration and development activities; and after taking into consideration various factors, including but not limited to: the exploration and development results to date, technical information developed internally, the availability of funding, the low starting costs as estimated internally by the Corporation's management, the Corporation is of the view that the establishment of mineral reserves, the commissioning of a pre-feasibility study or feasibility study at this stage is not necessary, and that the most responsible utilization of the Corporation's resources is to proceed with the development and construction of the mine.
+Readers are cautioned that due to the lack of pre-feasibility study or feasibility study, there is increased uncertainty and higher risk of economic and technical failure associated with the Corporation's decision.
+In particular, there is additional risk that mineral grades will be lower than expected, the risk that construction or ongoing mining operations will be more difficult or more expensive than management expected.
+Production and economic variables may vary considerably, due to the absence of a detailed economic and technical analysis in accordance with NI 43-101.
+Project failure may materially adversely impact the Corporation's future profitability, its ability to repay existing loans, and its overall ability to continue as a going concern.

-Dr. Roger Moss, PhD, PGeo, a consultant to Antioquia Gold, is the qualified person as defined by NI 43-101 and has reviewed and approved the technical information provided in this news release.
+Roger Moss, Ph.D., P.Geo., Consultant to Antioquia Gold, is the qualified person as defined by National Instrument 43-101 and has reviewed and approved the technical information provided in this news release.

 We seek Safe Harbor.